JackBThompson/DE_ZoomCamp_FinalProject/README.md

 ## Problem Description

 NBA fans, analysts, and fantasy sports players can look up a singular player's performance on ESPN.
 Yet, there is no practical method of comparing multiple players' performance at once and visualizing how multiple player performances evolve over the course of a full season.
-This pipeline solves this problem by ingesting NBA game and player data from the NBA API, transforming it with PySpark, and surfacing player performance trends in a Looker Studio dashboard.
+This pipeline solves this problem by ingesting NBA game and player data from the NBA API, transforming it with PySpark, and developing SQL views on the cloud to surface player performance trends in a Looker Studio dashboard.

 The project implements a full ETL pipeline: